CoderDennis/decorum/notes.md

 What about the biased coin flip for choosing another item?
 The Elm implementation uses it.
 I don’t understand how the shrinker would know that the pair goes together.
 How could this relate to using the size parameter for affecting the length of the generated lists?

-Do we need to label chunks of random history the way hypothesis does?
-I couldn’t find the equivalent in the Elm implementation.
-Martin confirmed that it's not in the Elm code.

 ### What is a Generator?

-1. A function that takes in a PRNG struct (and a size?) and returns the next value and an updated PRNG struct.
+A function that takes in a PRNG struct (and a size?) and returns the next value and an updated PRNG struct.
 Implementing a stream doesn’t give the updated prng struct from which to get the history.
 But outside of running properties, we don't need it to do that.
 It could behave like a Stream by default and internally to `check_all` the state could be tracked.
 The generator function is essentially the same as `next_fun` used by `Stream.unfold`.
-2. A callback that receives 1 or more random integers and returns a value along with an atom that signals continuation or halt.
-Could it be passed in a function that gets the next random number in the event more than one is needed?
-An init function that returns how many random numbers the callback needs?
-Then the prng history could be grouped by those chunks.
-I’m not sure that composes very well.
-There would be a difference between a primitive generator and one that built on existing generators.

-I've chosen option 1.
+### What is a Shrinker?

+A function that takes a PRNG history and a test function and searches through a stream of shortlex smaller histories.

+Iterate through those histories until:
+- A. we find one that still fails the test
+- B. We run out of possible smaller histories
+- C. We try some maximum number of times.

+How does it find possible smaller histories?
+By using some set of strategies or passes?

+When it finds a valid smaller history, then starts over with that one?

+Individually shrink integers.
+Try zero, divide by 2, subtract 1, and removing from history.
+Do we need to keep track of values we’ve used?
+Might be important to avoid retrying zero a bunch of times.

+Do we shrink the first value and then shrink the rest of the history?

+Only feed used history into next round of shrinking?
+Discard unused values at the end of history.

+Storing larger integers might make shrinking less efficient because it takes longer to reach low values.

 ### Is there a better syntax for defining property tests in Elixir?